Dardania (Roman province): Religion

 Little is known regarding Christianity in the Balkans in the three first centuries AD.
 Bishop Dacus of Macedonia, from Dardania, was present at the First Council of Nicaea (325).

 In 535, emperor Justinian I (527-565) created the Archbishopric of Justiniana Prima as a regional primacy with ecclesiastical jurisdiction over all provinces of the Diocese of Dacia, including the province of Dardania.

 Economy

 According to the Expositio totius mundi (ca. 350), Dardania supplied Macedonia with cheese and lard.

 Cities and towns

 The main centres of Roman Dardania were Scupi (Skopje), Naissus (Niš) and Ulpiana (Lipjan).
-At the time of Moesia Superior, the towns in Dardania included Scupi, Naissus, Ulpiana, Therranda, Vicianum, Vindenis, Velanis, Dardapara, Quemedava and Damastion.
+At the time of Moesia Superior, the towns in Dardania included Scupi, Naissus, Ulpiana, Therranda, Vicianum, Vindenis, Velanis, Dardapara, Quemedava, Diocletiana, Sintia, Meria and Damastion.

 The Romans occupied Naissos (Naissus) in the period of the "Dardanian War" (75–73 BC), and set up a legionary camp.
 The city (called refugia and vici in pre-Roman relation), because of its strategic position (Thracians were based to the south) developed as an important garrison and market town of Moesia Superior.
 The Romans also founded a mining town named municipium Dardanicum.